-All UNLV Libraries will be open during Step Three.
-The Libraries will have reduced seating in the computer lab and study areas to follow social distancing protocols.
+The Libraries will continue to have reduced seating in the computer and study areas to follow social distancing protocols.
+Study rooms are available for students who need a location for online classes.
 Reference assistance and consultations will be conducted primarily in a virtual manner, although some onsite assistance will be available.
-Access to Special Collections & Archives and to the Knowledge Production Lab (audio, video, makerspace) will be by appointment only and protocols for mandatory face coverings and social distancing will be required.
+Access to Special Collections & Archives and to the Knowledge Production Lab (audio, video, makerspace) will be by appointment only.

 Plexiglass barriers have been installed at public service points and reception areas, and signage to encourage distancing and risk mitigation are displayed.
-The library collections will be available for browsing with signage to encourage hand washing or hand sanitizer.
-Print reserve collections will be replaced with online materials as libraries staff works closely with teaching faculty for alternative resources.
+The Libraries' robust online and digital collections are available 24x7 meeting many coursework and research needs.
+The physical library collections will be available for browsing with signage to encourage hand washing or hand sanitizer.
+Print reserve collections will be mostly replaced with online materials as library staff work closely with teaching faculty for alternative resources.
 Vulnerable individuals may request materials to be pulled and it will be made available at the Lied Library circulation desk.
 Alternative services such as curbside pickup, scanning relevant chapters, or meeting elsewhere on campus may be available by special request.
-To further reduce the risk of disease transmission and following the most recent health guidelines developed by library preservation experts, returned library materials will be quarantined for 3 days.
+To further reduce the risk of disease transmission and following the most recent health guidelines developed by library preservation experts, returned library materials will be quarantined for 4-7 days depending on the material type.
+The Libraries actively seek to meet individual needs and will work to support feasible options.